duke24k/self-driving-car-nd/p6/README.md

 ## Basic Build Instructions

+This repo contains 10 projects and too large to clone.
+Alternatively, p6.zip file can be downloaded.
+(p6.zip contains the project file.)

 1. Clone this repo.
 2. Make a build directory: mkdir build && cd build
 3. Compile: cmake .. && make
 4. Run it: ./ExtendedKF

 ## Accuracy